The 2017/18 trustees at a conference

 Don’t take it for granted that others will do it all, or even do it as well as you could.
 We’re seeking new people to join the current trustees on the board – how about you?

-Being a trustee can be hard work, but also be rewarding and provide opportunities for personal development and improving employability.
+Being a trustee can be hard work, but also be very rewarding and provide opportunities for personal development and improving employability.

 If you would like to be a trustee fill out the trustee nomination and declaration form.